Rosohalex/rd-veikals-tests/README.md

-# Solution of the task on the Test Automation Engineer position
+# Solution of the task for the Test Automation Engineer position